abbeylabs/abbey-starter-kit-postgres/README.md

-# Abbey Starter Kit Quickstart Example
+# Abbey Starter Kit Postgres

 This example shows how to create a single step Grant Kit workflow.
 The example features requesting access to a [postgresql](https://registry.terraform.io/providers/cyrilgdn/postgresql/latest/docs) admin role from multiple reviewers, requiring only `one_of` the reviewers to approve the access.